-The Pyramid of Austerlitz
+1. The Pyramid of Austerlitz

 Want to visit a historical monument that you would never expect to see in this country?
 Check out the Netherlands’ very own pyramid.
 Yes, you heard that right.
 The Pyramid of Austerlitz is located in Utrecht Heuvelrug.
 It was built by Napoleon Bonaparte’s soldiers in 1804 when the Netherlands was occupied by France.
 It took 27 days to build and is approximately 118 feet high.

-Paleis Het Loo
+2. Paleis Het Loo

 Paleis Het Loo is an extravagant Dutch palace that was built in the 17th century by the House of Orange-Nassau.
 Many think of it as a mini Dutch Versailles because of its resemblance.
-It sits in the city of Appeldoorn, a province of Gelderland.
+It sits in the city of Apeldoorn, a province of Gelderland.
 A visit here is a blast into the past of the Dutch monarchy.
 Although the palace is currently in renovation you can still enjoy the open grounds, garden, and stables.

 Stop by the palace grounds cafe and have a slice of pie and coffee while enjoying the garden view.
 The stables alone are a Dutch hidden gem, featuring carriage sheds, historic coaches, and cars that the royal family used.

 The factory and its workers extracted limestone for nearly 100 years up until its closure in 2018.
 As of now the ENCI is a nature reserve and has a unique landscape that is partly industrial and partly natural.
-Some like to call it the ‘Dutch’ Grand Canyon and that was enough for me to refer to this old quarry as the ultimate off the beaten track Netherlands.
+Some like to call it the ‘Dutch’ Grand Canyon and that was enough for me to refer to this old quarry as the ultimate off-the-beaten-track Netherlands.

-We arrived at the quarry by taking a short hike through St. Pietersberg hill.
+We arrived at the quarry by taking a short hike through St. Pietersberg Hill.
 There is a huge viewing bridge that shows off the beautiful view of the quarry.

-Kootwijk Radio Station
+4. Kootwijk Radio Station

 Radio Kootwijk is a former radio broadcasting station from the Netherlands’ colonial past.
 Its primary use was to communicate between the Dutch and their former colonies.
 The building itself is an incredible piece of architecture and was built in an art deco style by Julius Luthmann in 1920.

-See thehunebedden for the ultimate off the beaten track Netherlands
+5. See thehunebedden for the ultimate off the beaten track Netherlands

 The sheer size of these formations is amazing, weighing over 30 tons.
 It makes you wonder how they gathered the strength to carry these large stones.
 The myth says that these were actually giants burying their dead – but we will never know!
 I highly recommend visiting these Dutch hidden gems because it is one of the cool places in the Netherlands.

-Maastricht Caves Zonneberg
+5. Maastricht Caves Zonneberg